- Feeling depressed, weight going up, having problems with my knees making it difficult to do anything (weight hits all time high somewhere in here).

 But chafing affects all that you do for the rest of the day!
 Walking is just painful if not done carefully!

+Many fit athletes (especially men) experience chafing on the nipples from their shirt rubbing, and I have read that becoming a member of the CNS (Chafed Nipple Society) is not really desirable.
 But, there are ways to prevent chafing.
 Two well known products on the market are SportShield and Body Glide.
 I just purchased some Body Glide, it comes in a stick form (like deodorant) and you just rub it on your body wherever you may chafe.

 Well, I am 4 - 6 weeks away from long runs, but when I get there, I will blog and let you know if Body Glide is a success, or if I am again walking funny for a day!